Dubuque jury finds man accused of sexually assaulting girl guilty on 2 of 4 charges

-A jury this week found a man accused of sexually abusing a girl at a Dubuque residence guilty of committing indecent acts.
+A jury last week found a man accused of sexually abusing a girl at a Dubuque residence guilty of committing indecent acts.

 Jurors on Friday found Jeffrey M. Juergens, 58, no permanent address, guilty of lascivious acts with a child — solicitation and indecent exposure.
 He was acquitted on charges of second-degree sexual abuse and a second charge of lascivious acts with a child.